HMS Glasgow (C21): Postwar

-In 1955 Glasgow returned to the UK, and in May 1955 onwards rejoined the Home Fleet as flagship of the Flag Officer D (Flotillas) before being paid off at Portsmouth in November 1956.
-The Suez crisis in 1956 caused Glasgow to be temporarily re-commissioned.
+In 1955 Glasgow returned to the UK and, from May 1955 onwards, rejoined the Home Fleet as flagship of the Flag Officer D (Flotillas) before being paid off at Portsmouth in November 1956.
+The Suez crisis in 1956 caused Glasgow to be temporarily recommissioned.

 Decommissioning and disposal

 After the Suez Crisis it was decided that Glasgow was surplus to requirements and was paid off in November 1956.
 The warship was placed on the disposal list in March 1958 and was sold to BISCO for demolition.
 Departing Portsmouth on 4 July Glasgow arrived under tow on 8 July at Hughes Bolckow's yard in Blyth for breaking up.